Astor63/BL2-Mods/SMG Dahl Discord Solver/ReadMe.md

   - The GyroJet Explosive Bullet Speed has a toggle option between 5x/10x/15x/20x Speed Boost
   - The Explosion Impact Type has a toggle option between Explosive/Explosive ForceFlinch/None
   - The Splash Format has a toggle option between Grenade/Rocket/Reaper (see Compatibility below)
-  - The Weapon Card has a toggle option between Show/Hide the additional informations.
+  - The Weapon Card has a toggle option between Show/Hide the additional informations... and English/French too.
 - The Moxxi weapon skin has a toggle option between:
   - The Moxxi Signature *Classic* Edition ("Red Fire" in the RL Creamer/SG Heart Breaker style) which is timeless and can be used in any occasion.
   - The Moxxi Signature *Cartier* Edition ("Red Cartier" in the style from the renowned French jeweler) which is very stylish and sophisticated, and by the way the all time favorite from Aurelia the Baroness.